leeprovoost/go-rest-api-template/README.md

 GetUser(i int) (User, error)
 ```

-What this tells us is that it is expecting an integer as an argument (which will be the User id in our case), and returns a pair of values: a user object and an error object.
+What this tells us is that it is expecting an integer as an argument (which will be the User id in our case), and returns a pair of values: a User object and an error object.
 Returning pairs of values is a nice Go feature and is often used to return information about errors.

 An example of how this could be used is the following:

 ```
-user, err := ctx.db.GetUser(uid)
-if err != nil {
+// call the GetUser function with a given user id, this returns (hopefully) the user and an error object user, err := ctx.db.GetUser(uid) if err != nil {
   ctx.render.JSON(w, http.StatusNotFound, err)